+4. Fallen Version 1 - Linear

-Fallen Version 2 - V Shape Studio Installation, 2023 Departing Skies is installed above Fallen in an approximately parallel configuration.
+5. Fallen Version 2 - V Shape

+Departing Skies is installed above Fallen in an approximately parallel configuration.
 It separates into 8 lightweight sections stored in custom boxes.
 Each section is intact with its lighting and ready for one person to install-deinstall, pack-unpack.
 Invisible thread is used to suspend each section from hooks attached to the ceiling.
-A 1600 W average extension cord extending from the outlet to the ceiling and down to the piece supplies the necessary power of 850 W. The portable, adjustable and folding stand (image 8) helps prop-up sections during installation.
+A 1600 W average extension cord extending from the outlet to the ceiling and down to the piece supplies the necessary power of 850 W. A portable, adjustable and folding stand helps prop-up sections during installation.

+LIGHTING: